A guide on how to register a business as a limited company or LLP

 The quickest, easiest and most popular way to do it is to use the online services of a formation agent such as 1st Formations.
 As an approved Companies House eFiling partner, we are able to offer online company formation packages for private companies limited by shares or guarantee and limited liability partnerships.

 The whole process is carried out online, so you don’t have to sign or post anything - and the application form takes only a matter of minutes to complete.
-Companies are normally formed within 3 working hours, subject to the Registrar’s workload on that day.
+Companies are normally formed within 24 hours, subject to the Registrar’s workload on that day.

-You can also register with Companies House using their online or postal forms, but these methods take considerably longer - typically between 24 hours and 10 days.
+You can also register a new business with Companies House using their online or postal forms, but these methods take considerably longer - typically between 3 and 10 days.

 To set up a company limited by shares, you will need: